 What are some benefits of an optimistic outlook?

 The research literature on optimism is extensive.
-(A Google search of “optimism research” yields over 49 million hits!)
+(An online search of “optimism research” yields over 49 million hits!)
 Here are a few takeaways from the research to give you some idea of the many benefits of being an optimist:

 How can I learn to be more optimistic?